-Basic carpentry skills are introduced including the use of hammers, saws, measuring tapes, levels and square.
-Students assist in on-going repairs and construction projects on campus.
+Basic carpentry skills are introduced including the use of hammers, saws, measuring tapes, levels, and squares.
+Students assist in ongoing repairs and construction projects on campus.

 Apples are collected from campus or at a local orchard, then converted into cider.
 Here teamwork and cooperation are emphasized, both while pressing and, later, while cleaning.
-Each student rotates through the various tasks so he or she learns all the steps in making cider.
+Each student rotates through the various tasks so they learn all the steps in making cider.

 If you love working with young kids, this is a chance to do so in the afternoons at Elm Lea Child Care, our on-campus child care center for infants through five-year-olds.
 Student workers help out in the afternoon assisting trained child-care professionals.
 Reading books, digging in a small garden, playing tag, some light cleaning, singing to babies, and generally having fun with young children are all part of the activity.
 Students must be 16 years old, have an interest in working with young children, an ability to jump in when needed, and a love for being creative and having fun with young people.

 Students are engaged in all aspects of running a diversified farm.
-Activities may include: fencing, haying, sugaring, animal husbandry (cows, chickens, sheep, pigs, turkeys, etc.), building and clearing land.
+Activities may include: fencing, haying, sugaring, animal husbandry (cows, chickens, sheep, pigs, turkeys, etc.), building, and clearing land.
 This is a Land Use distribution credit.

 Growing food locally and sustainably is an important way to address global environmental issues.
 It is also a rewarding and enjoyable way to connect with the earth that sustains us.
 The work in this activity varies seasonally.
-In the spring the work involves seeding, transplanting and work in the greenhouse.
+In the spring the work involves seeding, transplanting, and work in the greenhouse.
 In the fall, time is spent harvesting and preserving veggies, flowers, and fruits.
 This is a Land Use distribution credit.

 Students work in the kitchen preparing dinner for the entire school.
 They are introduced to such basic kitchen skills as handling a knife and preparing salad and learn cooking techniques such as sautéing, steaming, boiling and roasting.
 Duties may also include cleaning and stocking.
 Students are expected to maintain a professional level in terms of cooking skills, cleanliness and high food-quality standards.

 Reality and its practical applications are given the hands-on approach in this activity.
-Carmelita Hinton’s work ethic versus the Victorian school of condescension toward dirt under the fingernails are at the heart here.
-Entropy, creating order out of chaos, a priori philosophical constructs and how to unclog a sink drain are all part of learning “grunt” work at Putney.
+Carmelita Hinton’s work ethic versus the Victorian school of condescension toward dirt under the fingernails is at the heart here.
+Entropy, creating order out of chaos, a priori philosophical constructs, and how to unclog a sink drain are all part of learning “grunt” work at Putney.